sqitchers/sqitch/README.md

     dzil install

 To run Sqitch directly from the Git clone execute `t/sqitch`.
-If you're doing development on Sqitch, you will need to install the autoring dependencies, as
+If you're doing development on Sqitch, you will need to install the authoring dependencies, as
 well:

     dzil listdeps | xargs cpan